 Answer: The 350-pound King of Tonga, who was too heavy for the chairs in St. Paul's Cathedral.

-Host - Son, You've Got a Panty On Your Head
+May 1990 Son, You've Got a Panty on Your Head

-(On top of the trivia world, but still haunted by their "Tonga" answer.)
+- NOTE: On top of the trivia world, but still haunted by their "Tonga" answer.

 Subrealm: One Country We'll Never Forget

 Question: What country once issued a stamp in the shape of a banana?

 Song: Black Betty

 - NOTE: The first non-Evil Empire team to pick up the gauntlet, they asked the following back-to-back questions.

 Question: What country is also known as The Friendly Islands?